ddprrt/ddprrt.github.io/_posts/2014-01-02-how-to-switch-from-wordpress-to-jekyll.md

 1. No search anymore.
 Not that I really needed them
 2. No categories and category search results as in Wordpress, at least not without a plugin
-3. -No custom 404-.
+3. ~~No custom 404~~.
 Forget that...
 Just provide a 404.html and your done!

 ### Benefits